sugarcrm/thorn/Docs.md

 ### Tips

 * `Fixtures` is designed to be a tool that facilitates the setup and cleanup of test cases.
-Its methods are *not* meant to be provide means of testing the correctness of SugarCRM's record creation, linking, and deletion APIs.
+Its methods are *not* meant to be provide a means of testing the correctness of SugarCRM's record creation, linking, and deletion APIs.
 Such tests should make use of the request methods of `UserAgent`.

 * The same model object cannot be used to create multiple records; this will lead to collisions in `Fixtures` internal